trevorwarwick/minidspshd/README.md

 Note that there is no way to read the currently selected DSP preset from the API, so this setting is write-only.

-The integration currently needs to be manually installed into the custom_components directory of your Home Assistant installation.
-I will be attempting to get it installable via HACS in due course.
-In the meantime, you will need to have SSH access to your Home Assistant system.
-Use wget or curl to download the latest release from github, and unpack the tar or zip file.
+The integration needs to be installed into the custom_components directory of your Home Assistant installation.
+You can do this via the Home Assistant Community Store (HACS).
+See:  https://www.hacs.xyz/docs/use/download/download/ .
+An advantage of using HACS over manual installation is that HACS will automatically tell you whenever an update for the integration is available.

+Once you have HACS installed, follow the instructions for adding a Custom Repository here: https://www.hacs.xyz/docs/faq/custom_repositories/ .
+Specify "trevorwarwick/minidspshd" as the Repo and "Integration" as the type.
+This will add the integration to the allowed list of downloads within HACS.
+Then search within HACS for "minidspshd", and select Download from the three-dot menu.
+It will tell you which version it's downloading.
+Then restart Home Assistant, and the integration will find your SHD assuming it's powered up.

+Alternatively, to install manually without HACS, you will need to have SSH access to your Home Assistant system.
+Use wget or curl to download the latest release from https://github.com/trevorwarwick/minidspshd/releases, and unpack the tar or zip file.
 The actual files you need for the integration are in the custom_components/minidspshd directory in the archive, and this is also  where they need to end up on your system when you've unpacked the release.
 For example:

 ```
 ~ # cd /root/config/custom_components